Chonne/MResa-backend-hometask/README.md

 - titles and names are unique: this was mostly to make seeding easier.
 It should be adapted to real constraints as it's not realistic, eg something like an email for buyers/vendors or a human-readable id
 - appointments can be created in the past to allow backlogging, in case a buyer or vendor had forgotten to add one and wanted it in their history
+- appointments can end and begin at the same time, ie appointment A ends at 10:00 and appointment B begins at 10:00.
+Even though that's not a good practice, I'm sure it happens.

 ### What I've done